 As an English major, you’ll be trained in the rigors and pleasures of critical thinking, close reading and lucid writing.
 Through writing workshops and literature courses in a wide range of periods, genres and traditions, you’ll explore the powers of narrative, image and the written word to illuminate the complexities of human experience.

-As an Environment & Sustainability major, you’ll receive interdisciplinary training in environmental science and studies, developing integrated approaches to address environmental and natural resource issues.
+As an Environment & Sustainability major, you will receive interdisciplinary training in environmental science and studies, developing integrated approaches to address environmental and sustainability issues.

 CHOOSE A CONCENTRATION FROM ONE OF THE FOLLOWING AREAS:

 Take advantage of resources such as the Arnot Teaching and Research Forest, Cornell Biological Field Station at Shackelton Point, Hubbard Brook Experimental Forest, Cornell Natural Areas and the Shoals Marine Lab.